gravitational/careers/challenges/offsec-engineer/challenge.md

 panel.
 You can ask the interview panel about the engineering culture, work-life balance, or anything else that you would like to learn about Teleport.

-You will need to setup the Teleport Client Tools on your local computer before this exercise.
+We recommend installing the Teleport Client Tools on your local computer before this exercise.
 See here: https://goteleport.com/download/client-tools/?os=linux

 ## During the Interview
-uring the 2 hours allotted for the interview, you will be given access to the hosts you will be debugging.
+During the 2 hours allotted for the interview, you will be given SSH access to a lab node via Teleport.

-You will connect to the hosts using Teleport.
-You do not need to install any software and can access these hosts from your web browser.

-There are 4 flags you can find and one bonus flag.
+Your objective is to identify and exploit vulnerabilities in the environment.
+There are flags hidden across the environment — capture as many as you can.

 # After the Interview

-After the interview, for each problem you were able to resolve, you will write a short explanation (half a page each) that covers the following:
+After the interview, for each vulnerability you identified and exploited, write a short explanation (half a page each) that covers the following:

-* What was wrong with the system(s)
+* What the vulnerability was and where you found it
-* How you found the issue(s)
+* How you exploited it
-* How would you resolve the security issue and prevent future vulnerabilities
+* How you would remediate it and prevent similar issues in the future

 The panel will review your document and the session recording (captured by Teleport) and privately/anonymously submit +1/-2 to the hiring manager.